-Fluvoxamine (Luvox) is a medicine used in the United States.
-It is FDA approved for treatment of obsessive-compulsive disorders
+Fluvoxamine (Luvox) is an FDA approved medication for treatment of

 .
-Some doctors may also prescribe this medicine for other psychiatric conditions.
-While Luvox is effective in treating these disorders, it has been associated with sexual problems.
+Some doctors may also prescribe this medication for other psychiatric conditions.
+While fluvoxamine is effective in treating these disorders, it has been associated with sexual problems.

 How Fluvoxamine Works

 Fluvoxamine is one of a class of drugs called selective serotonin reuptake inhibitors or SSRIs.
-These medicines work by increasing the activity of the brain chemical serotonin, which helps regulate mood.
+These medications work by increasing the activity of the brain chemical serotonin, which helps regulate mood.

 Other Drugs of This Class (SSRIs):